tchapi/igneet/README.md

     This bundle manages the static site at `/`.
 It does not define any entity, and has a single controller to serve the various pages of the static site.

+## Unit tests

+To run the unit tests with `phpunit`, you need to add some fixtures first :

+    php app/console doctrine:fixtures:load --append

+Then you can run the tests :

+    phpunit -c app/